-MOFA's ODA Evaluation Division formulates an ODA evaluation plan every fiscal year and decides the target evaluations.
-In principle, target evaluations are selected based on the following criteria, taking into account the circumstances and structures of the International Cooperation Bureau and overseas establishments, which cooperate with the implementation of the evaluation.
+MOFA's ODA Evaluation Division formulates an ODA evaluation plan every fiscal year and decides the evaluation targets.
+In principle, evaluation targets are selected based on the following criteria, taking into account the circumstances and structures of the International Cooperation Bureau and overseas establishments, which cooperate with the implementation of the evaluation.